JGIBristol/ask-jgi-handbook/pages/Getting_started/getting-started.md

 day-to-day basis is Microsoft Teams.
 The Jean Golding Institute uses Teams to stay in touch with other team members, and to share ideas, events and opportunities with each other.
-There is a Teams channel specifically for the Ask-JGI team&mdash; you will be given access by a member of JGI staff.
+There is a Teams channel specifically for the Ask-JGI team - you will be given access by a member of JGI staff.

 The Teams channel is also used for the weekly Ask-JGI meetings.